We have outlined a few things that should help to heal your piercing.

 It is also advisable to change your toothbrush as your old one may harbour bacteria.

 The tongue is covered in a thin natural healing agent called “peptide”.
-This will help to aid the healing process.
+This will help

 Problematic piercings can often be caused by: